Let Them Fall in Love With the Library Before They can Even Read!

 Do you realize how much our local libraries have to offer children these days?
+They are the perfect place to go if you’re looking for things to do with toddlers.

-Many local libraries house kid-friendly spaces filled with learning activities, toys, games, and of course, books.
-With so many different library branches in our city and surrounding communities, there is never a lack of options for fun and learning at the library play areas.
+With so many different library branches in our city and surrounding communities, there is never a lack of options for fun and learning in the kids library areas.

 Be sure to ask your local library staff about children’s programming like story time or play groups!
-Most libraries offer additional educational resources aside from entertaining play areas and great books.

-Grand Rapids Public Library Play Areas
+Kids Library Areas at Grand Rapids Public Library Branches

-Main Branch
+Main Branch (GRPL)

 111 Library Street NE, Grand Rapids, MI 49503